The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Chef Owner of Café Cecilia

 Max is the chef and owner of Café Cecilia, an East London neighbourhood restaurant serving simple and European-inspired food.
 Having previously worked at restaurants such as The River Café and St John Bread & Wine, Max’s cooking takes inspiration from what’s in season around him.
 Dubliner Max’s greatest influence is the cooking of his mum Odette and the food he grew up with in Ireland.
 Café Cecilia has been a runaway success since opening, garnering glowing reviews from the critics.
-In 2024, Max published his first cookbook with Phaidon, the Café Cecilia Cookbook.
+Max is also a cookbook author, having published the Café Cecilia Cookbook with Phaidon.

 Follow Max on Instagram at @cafececilialondon.